nrfconnect/ncs-app-index/CONTRIBUTING.md

 ## Publishing

-Once your pull request is approved and merged, the application index will be rebuilt and republished automatically.
+Once your pull request is approved and merged, the add-on index will be rebuilt and published automatically.